link1905/system-design-101/content/docs/data-persistence/event-streaming-platform.md

 }
 ```

-**Delivery Semantics** guarantee the delivery of events based on the collaboration producing and consumption.
+**Delivery semantics** define the guarantees around event delivery during production and consumption.
+There are three main types, each offering trade-offs between latency, durability, and reliability.

-There are 3 types of them offering tradeoffs between latency and durability.
+### At-most-once Delivery

 ### At-most-once Delivery

-As the name suggests, this approach ensures events will be delivered **0** or 1 time
+This delivery model ensures that an event is delivered **zero or one time**.

 #### Producer {id="prod_amo"}

-**Producer** sends events with **ACK=0** to get lowest latency.
+The **producer** sends events with **ACK=0** to achieve the lowest latency.
-Even the requests fail, they will be not retried to prevent data duplication.
+Even if a request fails, it won't be retried to avoid duplication.

-For example, a producer can’t receive the response from the broker due to a network error.
+For example,
-If the producer tries to re-produce the event,
+if the producer doesn’t receive a response from the broker due to a network error and retries the operation,
-we'll encounter duplicated events.
+duplicated events may occur.
-Thus, we'll prohibit retrying, despite failures.
+To prevent this, retries are disabled—even in failure scenarios.

 ```d2
 shape: sequence_diagram